 International Research Experiences for Students (IRES)

-Dr. Fahmida Chowdhury joined the National Science Foundation in February 2008.
-She is a Program Director in the NSF Office of International Science and Engineering (OISE).
-Prior to joining OISE, she served in the Directorate for Social, Behavioral and Economic Sciences (SBE) and ran programs in the SBE Office of Multidisciplinary Activities (SMA).
+Dr. Fahmida Chowdhury is a Program Director in the NSF Office of International Science and Engineering (OISE).
+She has served at the National Science Foundation since February 2008.
+Prior to joining OISE, she was a Program Director in the Directorate for Social, Behavioral and Economic Sciences (SBE) and ran programs in the SBE Office of Multidisciplinary Activities (SMA).
 Besides her core program responsibilities, she has served on Foundation-wide Working Groups for Cyber-Enabled Discovery and Innovation (CDI), the SEES Fellows program, as well as the multi-directorate (and jointly with the National Institutes of Health) Working Group on Smart and Connected Health (SCH).
-In her current position, she is responsible for activities involving several Southeast Asian countries.

-Fahmida was born in Bogra, Bangladesh.
-After receiving her Higher Secondary Certificate (equivalent to High School Graduation in the US) from Holy Cross College, Dhaka, she won a scholarship to study in the Soviet Union in 1974.
-She received a combined BSc/MSc degree (with High Honors) in electromechanical engineering from Moscow Power Engineering Institute, Moscow, Russia, in 1980.
+Fahmida was born in Bangladesh.
+After receiving her Higher Secondary Certificate (equivalent to High School Graduation in the U.S.) from Holy Cross College, Dhaka, she won a scholarship to study in the Soviet Union in 1974.
+She received a combined BSc/MSc degree (with High Honors, MSc thesis written in Russian) in electromechanical engineering from Moscow Power Engineering Institute, Moscow, Russia, in 1980.
 She obtained her PhD in electrical engineering (major: system theory; minor: mathematics), from Louisiana State University, Baton Rouge, Louisiana in 1988.

 Her research interests include complex systems modeling and analysis, non-traditional applications of dynamic systems theory, and detection of abnormal conditions (faults) in dynamic systems.
 She is interested in robust system design via active detection and adaptation, as opposed to simple redundancy or other passive techniques, because passive robustness frequently results in reduced optimality.